Mac transition to Intel processors: Early 2000s

 Then-CEO Steve Jobs announces the Intel transition at WWDC 2005.

-In the years since the end of the Star Trek project, there were reports of Apple working to port its operating system to Intel's x86 processors, with one engineer managing to get Apple's OS to run on a number of Intel-powered computers.
+In the years after the end of the Star Trek project, there were reports of Apple working to port its operating system to Intel's x86 processors, with one engineer managing to get Apple's OS to run on a number of Intel-powered computers.

 In 2001, Jobs and then Sony president Kunitake Andō reportedly had a meeting to discuss the possibility of running Apple's operating system on its Vaio computers.
 Jobs even presented a Vaio running Mac OS.
 Such negotiations ultimately came to nothing.

 In 2002, it was reported that Apple had more than a dozen software engineers tasked to a project code-named "Marklar," with a mission to steadily work on maintaining X86-compatible builds of Mac OS X.

 It was noted in 2003 by IBM in an article published to its intranet that Apple felt a transition to Intel would present massive software changes that it wanted to avoid.
 Nevertheless, rumors of an impending announcement of a transition to Intel cropped up in 2000 and 2003.

 Sculley said in 2003 that not choosing Intel for Apple was "probably one of the biggest mistakes I've ever made".
 Apple did not foresee Intel's ability to improve x86's CISC architecture to match RISC, and did not have access to commodity x86 components to compete on price with rivals like Dell, he said.